isawangyx/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to filter bookings by providing a phone number, booking date or booking status.
-2. System applies the filtering criteria (phone number and/or booking date and/or booking status).
+2. KrustyKrab applies the filtering criteria (phone number and/or booking date and/or booking status).
-3. System retrieves all bookings associated with the filter.
+3. KrustyKrab retrieves all bookings associated with the filter.
-4. System displays the filtered list of bookings.
+4. KrustyKrab displays the filtered list of bookings.

 Use case ends.

 **Extensions**
 - **2a.** No bookings match the filtering criteria.
     - 2a1.
-System shows an error message.
+KrustyKrab shows an error message.
     - 2a2.
 Use case ends.

 ---